Hallowkush95/no-locked-doors-/Profit-Normalization.md

 ## Example

-If using the default values, after 15 profits have been received by NHML, rates will be scrutinized for spikes.
+If using the default values with `IQRNormalizeFactor` set to 2.0: after 15 profits have been received by NHML, rates will be scrutinized for spikes.
 Say X11Gost has been paying 0.020 +/- 0.005 for the 15 past values, and on the next rate notification it has jumped to 0.18.
 The IQR for the past values may be around 0.005, and so this rate is far above the 3 IQRs (0.015) above the 3Q (0.0225).
 Therefore the rate will be normalized to 2 IQRs above the 3Q (0.01 + 0.0225 = 0.0235).

 As more values come in, the last 15 rates will become significantly more varied if the paying rate stays around 0.18, and so the normalization will quickly become less strong until dropping off completely.
 If, after that, X11Gost were to drop back down to 0.020, there will be no normalization (the normalization is only for upward spikes).